What Is a Floral Designer?

 - Cutting flowers

-Floral designers must be creative, and they must be able to communicate well with the public.
+Floral designers must be creative, and able to communicate well with the public.
 Many designers meet with their customers to discuss their needs and price constraints.
 Some floral designers are self-employed, working in a florist shop or out of their homes, while others work in the floral departments of retail businesses.
 Other designers work for online florist businesses.

 Training and Education